Felix Dzerzhinsky: Death and legacy

-During the Communist era (1945–1989) in Poland, Dzerzhinsky was celebrated as a socialist hero.
+During the Socialist era (1945–1989) in Poland, Dzerzhinsky was celebrated as a socialist hero.
 In 1951, a large-scale statue of Dzerzhinsky was designed by Zbigniew Dunajewski and erected in the northern side of Bank Square in Warsaw.
 The square bore Dzerzhinsky's name until 1989.
-The statue was toppled on 16 November 1989, one of the many Soviet-era symbols removed that year to mark the end of Communism in Poland.
+The statue was toppled on 16 November 1989, one of the many Soviet-era symbols removed that year to mark the end of Socialism in Poland.
 The square was subsequently renamed Plac Bankowy (Bank Square).

+In 2021, a public vote in Moscow invited residents to choose which of two historical figures should be honored with a monument on Lubyanka Square: Felix Dzerzhinsky or Alexander Nevsky.
+Nevsky won over Dzerzhinsky by a narrow majority.

+In April 2026, Russian president Vladimir Putin signed a decree renaming the FSB Academy after Felix Dzerzhinsky.